DjangoGirls/organizer-manual/sponsors/github_sponsor.md

 # GitHub sponsorship

-GitHub can sponsor one Django Girls workshop per city with a 250$ grant.
-If your event is the first in your city or if the previous ones didn't receive sponsoring from GitHub, you can apply.
+GitHub can sponsor one Django Girls workshop per region with a 250$ grant.
+If your event is the first in your region or if the previous ones didn't receive sponsoring from GitHub, you can apply.

 Before applying, your event's website [needs to be ready](../website/when_ready.md).
 When it's the case: go to the [sponsorships requests' page](https://djangogirls.org/sponsor-request/), read the instructions and fill the form.